Tim Anderson Preview, Player Props: White Sox vs. Tigers

 Tim Anderson At The Plate

-- Anderson is hitting .237 with 17 doubles, two triples, a home run and 24 walks.
+- Anderson is batting .237 with 17 doubles, two triples, a home run and 24 walks.

-- He has homered in one of 106 games, and in 0.2% of his plate appearances.

-- In 22 games this season (20.8%), Anderson has picked up an RBI, including two games with multiple runs batted in.
+- In 22 games this year (20.6%), Anderson has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.